Quit The Rat Race!

 For those of you that were not so fortunate, I would highly recommend getting yourself a copy of this book.
 It is a quick read and the lessons are simple and easy to put into action.

-The lesson struck home for me is, "Wealth File 10: Rich people are excellent receivers, Poor people are poor receivers."
+The lesson that struck home for me is, "Wealth File 10: Rich people are excellent receivers, Poor people are poor receivers."

 It also talks about giving and receiving.
 They are two sides to the same coin.
 You can not have one without the other.
 I am sure you have heard the saying, "It is better to give than to receive."
 I think Eker puts it best, "What a crock!"